couswall/couswall/README.md

 ###

-<p align=""left>Passionate front-end developer proficient in HTML, CSS, and JavaScript.
-Embracing React to craft dynamic and engaging web experiences.</p>
+<p align=""left>Enthusiastic front-end developer with a focus on React, dedicated to creating seamless and dynamic web experiences.
+Eager to contribute to innovative projects and learn alongside a collaborative team</p>
 <br/

 ###